Sojan Badiar Ghat: Theme

-English Translation
+English translation

 The English version of "Sojan Badiar Ghat" was published on 1 January 1970.
 Barbara Painter and Yan lovelock two writers are published the translations book of its "Gypsi Wharf" from the publication of American "Pegasus".

-Popularity in Culture
+Popularity in culture

 Both poetry of Jasimuddin's Nakshi kanthar Math and 'Sojan Badiar Ghat' are equally popular.
 The stories of both poets are mixed with the souls of Bengal.
 These poems are employed in rural roadside drama and in theatre.

 Popularity of Intercom

 The book has been translated into several languages including English.
 World poet, Rabindranath Tagore also praised the book, writing, "Your universe is worthy of praise".
 I have no doubt about the book that will be completed in Bengal's reader society. " The respected artist Hashem Khan made the book illustrations.

-Professor of Bangla Language and Literature of Czechoslavakia Professor Dr. Dammosla Jubvitel said about Jasim Uddin, "While reading Jasim Uddin's book, I discover new beauty in it. ... poet Jasim Uddin ...
+Professor of Bangla Language and Literature of Czechoslovakia Professor Dr. Dammosla Jubvitel said about Jasim Uddin, "While reading Jasim Uddin's book, I discover new beauty in it. ... poet Jasim Uddin ...
 These rural literature closely familiar, for a long long years he collected village songs.
 He is, telling, childhood The name of the biggest poet like the names of the people who were named as the public.
 I believe that he has received outer form of books of his' Nakshi Kanthar Math', 'Sojan Badiar Ghat', 'Sakina', learned to drink from the sea of the same abdominal beauty with the poets .... whom Jasim Uddin's immense compassionate and compassionate It can be said that Poetic Humanism ....
 UNTHER people, people of the village, soil people, Bengali people with numerous ties tied with bonds.
 Understanding their happiness, know that their joyfulness is to face."

-Save and Reputation
+Save and reputation

-United Nations Education, Science and Cultural Organization (UNESCO) has honored the best literary work of the Asian series "Sojan Badiar Ghat" in Jasimuddin, and for Asian culture, 16 times in 1993, the total version of this book has been conserved.
+United Nations Education, Science and Cultural Organization (UNESCO) has published it in its series UNESCO collection of representative works.